 Georgia's 4-H summer camping program, administered through

-the county offices of UGA Cooperative Extension, offers a 4-H summer camping experience unparalleled in
+the county offices of UGA Extension, offers a 4-H summer camping experience unparalleled in

 the nation.
 Over 8,000 children ages 9-19, accompanied by over 1,000

-adult and teen leaders, annually descend on five unique 4-H centers
+adult and teen leaders, annually descend on each of Georgia's unique 4-H centers

-for a week of camp that will be reflected upon for years to come.
+for a week of camp that will be reflected upon and cherished for years to come.

 Every camp offers great adventure, friendship and fun, and all seek